gigacontr.8

 COMMANDS FOR M10X

-commands need an argument adapter which is either 0 (local adapter) or 1 (remote adapter).
+of them need an argument adapter which is either 0 (local adapter) or 1

 --mdevid adapter